 I've carried that Olympic Spirit with me after being diagnosed with post polio syndrome now almost 10 years ago.
 I carried Joe with me in my heart during my training for and running the 2009 Boston Marathon and every time I take my place at the start of a race.

 After my nephew's suicide in March of 2011, I strayed off my healing path.
 After 4/15/13, I got back into running and watching Billy Mills' video of his 10000M victory at the 1964 Olympics lit the fire within me to up my game and go for a PR at Bill Rodgers 5K for Prostate Cancer.

 "The subconscious mind cannot tell the difference between reality and imagination."

 I harnessed that Olympic Spirit and here is the result:

 When I was only 10 years old, from the heart of an Olympian, Joe Stetz, the torch was lit within me and a competitor was born.
-Thanks to partnering with Jeffrey Spratt,MT each week that Olympic Flame burns brightly as I transform the trauma and transcend all that went before.
+That Olympic Flame still burns brightly within me.

 When Tom and I were watching underwater shots of Michael Phelps doing the butterfly I said, "That's not exactly how my butterfly looks."
 We laughed and celebrated what the Olympic Spirit is all about.